jensalindgren/todolist/README.md

 - The page will refresh automatically and generate a link to your website.

+- Here is the link to the website: https://jensalindgren.github.io/todolist/

 ## Credits

 All the HTML, CSS and JS content are written by me.

 Feel free to use the content for your own projects.

+Code for inspiration is from Stackoverflow.com and w3schools.com.

 The pictures are from unsplash.com.